-Pineapple green cheek conures are relatively quiet birds.
-In fact, compared to other conures, they’re the quietest species.
-They sometimes exhibit short bursts of excessive noise, but this only really happens when they’re scared or startled.
-Even so, these noise levels are still manageable, especially compared to louder parrot breeds.
+Pineapple green cheek conures are quiet birds.
+Compared to other conures, they’re the quietest species.
+They sometimes make short bursts of noise, but this only happens when they’re scared or startled.

 Do Pineapple Green Cheek Conures Scream?

 While pineapple green cheek conures aren’t considered loud birds, they can develop screaming behavior if you don’t spend enough time with them.
-They’re birds that don’t do well on their own for long periods of time, so they scream to command attention.
+They don’t do well on their own, so they scream to command attention.

 How To Take Care Of A Pineapple Green Cheek Conure

 If you’re looking to own a pineapple green cheek conure, you’ll need to know how to take care of one.
-Find out how to keep yours happy and healthy with our care guide.
+Find out how to keep yours happy and healthy with this care guide.

 What Do Pineapple Green Cheek Conures Eat?

 According to VCA Hospitals, pineapple green cheek conures are vulnerable to vitamin A deficiencies.
-Pellets have been formulated to meet your bird’s nutritional needs, so they should make up around 75 – 80% of your conure’s diet.
-There are many brands available, but choosing the best-quality kind will keep your bird healthy for longer.
+Pellets have been formulated to meet their nutritional needs, so they should make up 75 % of your conure’s diet.

 Fruits and Vegetables

 Fruits and vegetables should account for 20 – 25% of your pineapple green cheek conure’s diet.
-Pale produce, such as lettuce and celery, offer little nutritional value, so opt for colorful, fresh fruits and veggies, including:
+Pale produce, such as lettuce and celery, have little nutritional value.
+Opt for colorful, fresh fruits and vegetables.

 Wild conures eat a variety of seeds in their natural habitat as different plants come into season.
-However, in captivity, an all-seed diet is high in fat and low in fundamental nutrients, leaving your parrot susceptible to deficiencies.
+However, an all-seed diet is high in fat and low in nutrients, leaving your parrot susceptible to deficiencies.

-Similarly, conures will pick through their seed bowl to find their favorites, usually peanuts and sunflower seeds.
-These contain excess calories but are low in calcium and vitamin A. Therefore, pineapple green cheek conures can have the occasional seed treat, but only a couple of times a week.
+Similarly, conures will pick through their seed bowl to find their favorites, usually sunflower seeds.
+These contain excess calories but are low in calcium and vitamin A.

 What Foods Are Bad For Pineapple Green Cheek Conures?

-You should never feed your pineapple green cheek conure (or any other parrot) the following foods, as they’re toxic and potentially dangerous:
+Never feed your pineapple green cheek conure the following foods, as they’re toxic:

 Pineapple Green Cheek Conure Cage Setup

-One of the most important steps in parrot ownership is to get the correct cage setup.
 While pineapple green cheek conures aren’t the biggest birds, they still need plenty of space.
-Their cage should also make them feel safe and secure.
-That means you’ll need the following things for your parrot’s cage:
+Their cage should make them feel safe and secure.
+That means you’ll need the following things in the cage:

 What Size Cage Does A Pineapple Green Cheek Conure Need?

-With parrots, buying the biggest cage you can afford is always best to give it a good quality of life.
-However, because pineapple green cheek conures are small, they cope well with a slightly smaller cage.
+Buying the biggest cage you can afford is always recommended to give a parrot a good quality of life.
+However, because pineapple green cheek conures are small, they can cope well with a smaller cage.
+Choose a cage that’s at least 30” x 36” x 30”, with the bars spaced 1/2 to 3/4 inches apart.

-Choose one that’s at least 30” x 36” x 30”, with the bars spaced 1/2 to 3/4 inches apart to prevent your parrot from breaking out.
-You’ll also need to provide several perches that are at least 9 inches long and 1/2 inch in diameter.
+You’ll also need several perches that are at least 9 inches long and 1/2 inch in diameter.
 This will keep your parrot’s feet healthy and strong, preventing bumblefoot.
-Then, make sure there’s plenty of room for:
+Make sure there’s room for: